-Proceed to calculate LURBAN using the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3.
+Proceed to calculate LURBAN using the temperature normalized sound pressure levels LCRS,j,REF and LACC,j,REF according to the procedure of Annex 3 paragraph 3.1.3.4.1.2.

 CASE 2: The temperature correction based on tyre rolling sound measurements that have been performed independent from the pass-by tests subject to the temperature correction.